Princewil/flutter_paystack_plus/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A Flutter plugin for making payments via Paystack Payment Gateway - For web only.
+A Flutter plugin for making payments via Paystack Payment Gateway - Compatible on Android, iOS and Web.

 ## Features